PM Oli Says He Will Resign in 14 Months, Paves Way for Deuba

 Comments made amid coalition change rumors; Deuba returns from Thailand, backs full-term government

-Pushpa Kamal Dahal, chair of CPN (Maoist Centre), reportedly told his party’s parliamentary meeting that coalition discussions would resume once Deuba returned from Thailand.
-However, speaking to the media after his arrival on Friday, Deuba downplayed such rumors, stating that the current coalition government would complete its full term.
+Pushpa Kamal Dahal, chair of CPN (Maoist Centre), reportedly stated during his party’s parliamentary meeting that coalition discussions would resume once Deuba returned.
+The focus remains on maintaining stability in the current coalition, which has faced periodic tensions over policy and leadership decisions.

 How did you feel after reading this news?